PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

 # 2. RUN THE SIMULATIONS
 ## 2.1.
 Train models of viral life history traits
-**Important**: Due to changes in software environments (*e.g.*, R version, system libraries, numerical backends), re-running the neural network model (nn) optimization is likely to yield results that differ significantly from those reported in the paper — especially for the burst size model.
+**Important**: Due to changes in software environments (*e.g.*, R version, system libraries, numerical backends), re-running the neural network model (nn) optimization is likely to yield results that differ slightly from those reported in the paper — especially for the burst size model.
 These differences arise despite using the same seed, as neural networks can be sensitive to low-level numerical or initialization details.

 To ensure full reproducibility, the original model files (`.rds`) used in the paper are provided in this repository.